APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   three resources, and then analyzes the results of the tests to determine what percentage of users will be affected by the KSK rollover event.
+   Geoff would like to do a large scale test and provide the information back to Alice.
+He uses some mechanism such as causing users to go to a web page to cause a large number of users to attempt to resolve the three resources, and then analyzes the results of the tests to determine what percentage of users will be affected by the KSK rollover event.